mgerdts/spdk/doc/blob_esnap.md

 The existing `struct spdk_bs_channel` is extended by adding an RB tree.
 It is initialized in `bs_channel_create()`.

+XXX-mg Maybe a splay tree would be better: it is optimized for quick access of recently used items.

 ```c
 struct spdk_bs_channel {